Sleeps 2 dogs allowed

 Despite its secret and secluded feeling, Shepherd's Oak is just a couple of miles from the Cathedral City of Exeter, where you can explore the Roman walls, historic quayside, boutique shops, excellent cafés and restaurants and intriguing art galleries.
 You can even hire a canoe and paddle to a canal-side pub for a jug of Pimms.
 Or hop in the car for a quick drive to the amazing Jurassic cliffs of the East Devon coast, where you'll also find some lovely, traditional seaside towns such as Budleigh Salterton and Beer.

-Steps up to Shepherd's Hut with open plan living-room with kitchen, dining and bedroom area with TV, wood-burner, 2 ring electric hob, fridge, toaster and double bed.
+Steps up to Shepherd's Hut with open plan living-room with kitchen, dining and bedroom area with TV, wood-burner, 2 ring electric hob, small fridge, toaster and double bed.
 Shower-room with shower, WC and wash-basin.

 Availability, reservations and pricing : £331 to £625 per week Powered by Classic Cottages